 NurtureProgram Officer - Services

 Tina is a mum of 3 children, all of which have spent time in either a SCN or a NICU.
 Her son Joshua spent a short time in Fairfield Hospital SCN.
 Son Damen was born at 35 weeks and spent 2 weeks also in Fairfield Hospital, and her daughter Emmason was born at 30 weeks and spent 6 weeks in Liverpool Hospital NICU.
-Tina has been involved with Miracle Babies Foundation for the past 13 years as a volunteer and became a staff member in 2018 and is very passionate about our cause.
+Tina has been involved with Miracle Babies Foundation since 2006 as a volunteer and became a staff member in 2018 and is very passionate about our cause.

 Traffic reporter Alf (Alfie P) is a familiar voice and face to hundreds of thousands of listeners and viewers on Mix1065, WSFM, The Edge, 2SM, 2GO, Sea FM, New FM, 2HD and Sunrise as the eye in the sky reporting on Sydney's roads.
 Alf has been a Miracle Babies Foundation ambassador since 2010.
 He is an active participant each year in our Sun-Herald City2Surf team.
 Alf has toured the NICU, meeting families and always lends his support to events such as our Annual Ball and Golf Day.

 NurtureProgram & Community Officer